 But of course, Steve Coogan returned to the North West for 24 Hour Party People.
 Famous for his role as Alan Partridge, the Middleton-born actor filmed scenes at Whitworth Street West, Albion Street and the Ritz for the Factory Records biopic.
 The locations remain pretty faithful to The Hacienda club, showing viewers actual locations from the time.
 Other locations include Jubilee Street in Salford, Longsight, Birchin Warehouse in the NQ, Beehive Mill, Ancoats, Albion Works and Oxford Street.
 So yeah, lots of Manchester scenes to spot!

 A comedy about a group of musicians who want to attend Spike Island to see their favourite band (The Stone Roses), Spike Island was filmed across Greater Manchester and Cheshire.
 During one scene, the cast can be spotted doing a bit of shopping in Afflecks (which was transformed back to its 90s look), with other scenes featuring streets of Bolton and Widnes in Cheshire.
-Some scenes were reportedly filmed in Salford, too.
-The movie stars Elliott Tittensor and Emilia Clarke.
+Some scenes were reportedly filmed in Salford, too, with thee film starring Elliott Tittensor and Emilia Clarke.

 Another Harlan Coben Netflix smash hit, Stay Close used Manchester as the backdrop to a number of scenes, with Didsbury, in particular, providing the home to the series’ main protagonist, Megan.
 In addition to Didsbury, Heaton Moor can be spotted in a number of scenes, as well as popular city centre venues such as Impossible, The Refuge and The Edwardian.